Goose Facts

 3) Geese occasionally strike aircraft while flying and have become the scapegoat for this danger.
 The trouble with blaming Canada geese for these strikes is that evidence has shown they are not the only "culprits."
 Gulls, turkey vultures, eagles, starlings, owls, pigeons, crows, and a dozen other bird species have been proven to have collided with planes mid-air.
 Is the answer to exterminate all of these birds?

-How can we curb the population to decrease the problems?
+5. How can we curb the population to decrease the problems?

-There are two ways to curb goose populations in unwanted areas.
+There are three ways to curb goose populations in unwanted areas.
 First and foremost is designing green spaces with wildlife in mind.
 If your goal is to prevent the nesting and egg-laying of Canada geese, the last thing you want to do is clear out all the native growth from the area and put a pond smack-dab in the middle.
 This is like Disneyland to a goose.
 Waterfowl are prey animals and need to be able to see when a predator is approaching; therefore, a body of water with an unobstructed view of the surroundings is ideal for their purposes.
 Designers should take advantage of native grasses, shrubs, and other plants to produce a variety of levels and dimensions.
 This would not only discourage geese, it would also result in a more appealing landscape for humans.

 Discouraging future nesting and the above-mentioned egg replacement/oiling are the only methods that do actually work.
 When we encounter a problem with wildlife, too often our knee-jerk reaction is to kill the offending animals.
 Not only is this quick-fix unethical, it is a shortsighted solution, as well.
 Rounding up for slaughter, trapping, poisoning, shooting, and other lethal wildlife control practices only rid an area of that one flock or group of animals.
 Without addressing what conditions attracted the animals to that location in the first place, there is no reason to believe another population will not move in once the present residents are gone.
 And, this is, in fact, what occurs.
 It makes far more sense to critically look at what can be done to prevent habitation.
 This is where the use of dogs and the overall design of the environment come into play.